Sheep-y/Automodchef/Readme.md

 You can then disable the relevant feature(s) (see above) to try to fix the game.

 I have cleared the game, so don't count on future development or support.
 Mod is open source.
-Feel free to fork and release in a new name (to avoid confusion).
+Feel free to fork and release in a new name (to avoid confusion), or make a mod that mod this mod.

 = Removal =